umn-impish/geant/readme.md

 	save each hit energy, not just the sum for an event (saveEachHitEnergy)

 ## Important notes
-if you set the RINDEX for aluminum and give it a G4OpticalSkinSurface you can get weird crashes like the one in failed-aluminum.txt
+if you set the RINDEX for aluminum and give it a G4OpticalSkinSurface you can get weird crashes like the one in [`failed-aluminum.txt`](https://github.com/settwi/g4-basic-scintillation/blob/main/failed-aluminum.txt).

 you can test just optical photons using macros/optical_diagnose.mac and then beamOn. you can test scintillation using the G4GeneralParticleSource like in macros/gps_beam_center.mac and then beamOn.